Kalan8/frontend-demo/README.md

 ## What's next

-* Move the backend URL into a .env file
 * Clean the code and structure
 * Clean the styling part
 * Add Test side and code quality